-Criterion 2.6 The Organisation through engagement with workers shall have mechanisms for resolving grievances and for providing fair compensation to workers for loss or damage to property, occupational diseases, or occupational injuries sustained while working for The Organisation.

-Indicator 2.6.1 The Organisation should comply with the dispute resolution requirements of the Employment Relations Act 2000, including provisions in the worker's individual/collective employment agreement.
+- 2.6 The Organisation through engagement with workers shall have mechanisms for resolving grievances and for providing fair compensation to workers for loss or damage to property, occupational diseases, or occupational injuries sustained while working for The Organisation. - 2.6.1 The Organisation complies with the dispute resolution requirements of the Employment Relations Act 2000, including provisions in the worker's individual/collective employment agreement.

-Guidance: This provision provides for union representation, where the workers are members.
-The union for Forestry Workers in New Zealand is a Forestry Workers Network www.Forestryworkersnetwork.nz.

-Indicator 2.6.2 Workers grievances are identified and responded to and are either resolved or are in the dispute resolution process.

-Indicator 2.6.3 Up-to-date records of workers grievances related to workers loss or damage of property, occupational diseases or injuries are maintained including:

-- 1) Steps were taken to resolve grievances; and - 2) Outcomes of all dispute resolution processes including fair compensation; and - 3) Unresolved grievances and the reasons why they were not resolved.

-Indicator 2.6.4 The Organisation shall comply within the provisions of New Zealand law to ensure work-related occupational disease or injuries are covered by ACC.

-Verifier: The Organisation complies with the Employment Relations Act 2000, the Wage Protection Act 1983, the Accident Compensation Act, and the Health and Safety at Work Act.

-Indicator 2.6.5 The Organisation shall comply with the provisions of New Zealand law to offer remedial action or fair compensation in the case of work-related loss or damage of property.
+- 2.6.2 Workers grievances are identified and responded to and are either resolved or are in the dispute resolution process. - 2.6.3 Up-to-date records of workers grievances related to workers loss or damage of property, occupational diseases or injuries are maintained including: - 1) Steps taken to resolve grievances; and - 2) outcomes of all Dispute resolution processes including fair compensation; and - 3) unresolved grievances and the reasons why they were not resolved. - 2.6.4 The Organisation complies with the provisions of New Zealand law to ensure work-related occupational disease or injuries are covered by ACC. - Guidance: The relevant legislation which The Organisation must comply with, includes the Employment Relations Act 2000, the Wage Protection Act 1983, the Accident Compensation Act, and the Health and Safety at Work Act. - 2.6.5 The Organisation complies with the provisions of New Zealand law (see the guidance to 2.6.4) to offer remedial action or fair compensation in the case of work-related loss or damage of property.